 - travel to countries with a high hepatitis B rate

 Because the symptoms of hepatitis B are similar to those of other viral infections, an accurate diagnosis should be made with a blood test that detects the hepatitis B surface antigen HBsAg.
-If the presence of HBsAg persists for at least six months, this serves as a principal marker of risk for developing liver disease later in life.
+If the presence of HBsAg persists for at least six months (meaning the antibodies were not able to destroy the antigen in the body), this serves as a principal marker of risk for developing liver disease later in life.
 During the initial phase of the infection, patients will test positive for HBeAg, an antigen that indicates that the blood and body fluids of the infected person are highly infectious.

 According to the World Health Organization (WHO), a vaccine can be used to prevent the possibility of infection with the hepatitis B virus.
 WHO recommends that “all infants receive the hepatitis B vaccine as soon as possible after birth, preferably within 24 hours … The birth dose should be followed by 2 or 3 doses to complete the primary series.”
 WHO also indicates that the low incidence of chronic hepatitis B cases in children under the age of 5 is due to the widespread use of hepatitis B vaccine.
 And the vaccine is 95 percent effective in preventing infection and the development of chronic liver conditions due to the infection.
 The CDC reports that since 1991, the rates of acute hepatitis B in the U.S. have declined by approximately 82 percent.
 The vaccine lasts for 20 years.
 It’s probably lifelong, so you don’t need a booster vaccination.
 (10, 11)